-This is how Bebat ensures that EV batteries are collected safely
+How Bebat ensures that EV batteries are collected safely

-Katrien Busselot: ‘The collector/carrier needs to know what type of battery it is.
-Those getting rid of the battery usually know the chemical composition: nickel-metal hydride or lithium-ion for EVs.
-This latter type of battery is subject to European ADR regulations (Accord européen relatif au transport international des marchandises Dangereuses par Route – the European Agreement Concerning the International Carriage of Dangerous Goods by Road).
-Specific ADR regulations apply, including rules on the way the battery is packaged and the routes via which this transportation can take place.
+The transport of lithium-ion batteries is subject to European ADR regulations (Accord européen relatif au transport international des marchandises Dangereuses par Route – the European Agreement Concerning the International Carriage of Dangerous Goods by Road).
+Specific ADR regulations apply, including rules on packaging and permitted transportation routes.”

 For example: ADR stipulates that “for packaging, a box should be used that contains sufficient non-conductive insulation material.”
 To ensure this, we have developed a special type of ASP that is highly suitable for the storage and transport of Li-ion batteries, if relevant in combination with vermiculite (a mineral) or sand.
 The transporter is jointly responsible for compliance with ADR regulations.

 While it is usually quite easy to determine the type of battery, its condition can be much more difficult to assess.
 A battery pack consists of cells that are packed together.
 A few defective cells can mean that the entire battery no longer functions properly.
 At first glance, it is often not possible to determine exactly what the problem is – yet this is important to know.

 Reynders continues, We start by asking the person discarding the battery to determine its condition.
 This is done using a checklist and in some cases (such as with batteries from a vehicle involved in an accident), specific measurements are carried out.
 Damaged batteries are then classified as ‘critical’ or ‘non-critical’.
 This is followed by a risk analysis.
 If necessary, our experts can go to the location to help with the assessment.